Skip to content

 What Is A Data Center?

-A data center is a physical space designed to create a safe, optimal environment for your IT hardware, such as your physical server.
+A data center is a physical space designed to provide a safe, optimal environment for IT hardware, such as servers.
+They often feature temperature-controlled rooms, backup power systems, and enhanced security measures.
+Many also assist with maintenance tasks.

 To create an optimal environment, many data centers have temperature-controlled rooms, backup systems in place in the event of a power outage, and increased security measures.